jpulakka/nordpool_diff/README.md

 `unit` can be any string.
 The default is EUR/kWh/h to reflect that the sensor output loosely speaking reflects change rate (1/h) of hourly price (EUR/kWh).

-`filter_length` value must be an integer between 2...20, and `filter_type` must be either `triangle`, `rectangle` or `rank`.
+`filter_length` value must be an integer between 2...20, and `filter_type` must be either `triangle`, `rectangle`, `rank` or `interval`.
 They are best explained by examples.
 For illustrative purposes, the following FIRs have been reflected about the time axis; the first multiplier corresponds to current hour and the next multipliers correspond to upcoming hours.

 Smallest possible `filter_length: 2` creates FIR `[-1, 1]`.
 That is, price for the current hour is subtracted from the price of the next hour.
 In this case `filter_type: rectangle` and `filter_type: triangle` are identical.